dkotik/oakhttp/README.md

 ## Model

+- Identity: provides authentication.
+- Group: enumerates roles which are available for identities.
+- Role: provides authorization by granular permissions.
-- Permissions
+  - Permission
     - Service
     - Domain
     - Resource
     - Action
+- Session: the result of pairing identity to a role.
+- Token: one-time utility codes.